Car Insurance for a Car Older than 15 Years Old

 The record of Irish personal injury payouts are a major factor in the industry’s reluctance to insure older cars.
 Payouts for soft tissue injuries here are more than three times that seen in Britain, and account for about 80% of all payouts.

 Soft tissue injuries occur when the muscles, ligaments, or tendons in the body are damaged.
 These include sprains, strains, and contusions, as well as whiplash.
-Older cars are less likely to have airbags or seatbelts that adhere to modern safety standards, making the risk of such injuries higher.
+Older cars are less likely to have airbags that adhere to modern safety standards, making the risk of such injuries higher.

 Insurance companies don’t like older cars